Speak to a local memory care advisor 24/7: (888) 595-9951

 Arcadia Retirement Residence

-Arcadia Retirement Residence provides memory care in Honolulu, Hawaii.
-It can house no more than 250 Oahu county residents at a time.
-It includes amenities such as management of medication, aided morning and evening dressing and custom memory care programs and activities and is situated at 1434 Punahou Street, in 96822 zip code area in Oahu county.
-Arcadia Retirement Residence is officially licensed in Hawaii to provide memory care, with license # #1-ALF.
+Arcadia Retirement Residence specializes in Alzheimer’s care in Honolulu, Hawaii.
+It can accommodate no more than 250 Honolulu residents at a time.
+It includes amenities like routine well-being monitoring, pet therapy and high ratio of caregivers to residents and is situated at 1434 Punahou Street, in 96822 zip code area in Oahu county.
+Arcadia Retirement Residence is officially licensed in Hawaii to offer assisted living and memory care, with license # #1-ALF.

 Does Medicare pay for memory care costs in Makiki, Hawaii?